r-shyam/mv-lstm/code/Readme.md

 The implementation is done by modifying the gLSTM code [1].
 The gLSTM code uses Neuraltalk [2] implementation.
 The gLSTM is an image caption generation implementation using the LSTM.
 This is modified for the classification problem.

 data/mmdb_book:
-1. mmdb_book_fps_30_samplesize_25.mat is the feature files containing HOG, HOF and Headpose features.
+1. mmdb_book_fps_30_samplesize_25.mat is the dataset containing HOG, HOF and Headpose features.
 The features are extracted from 59 video sessions of adult-child interactions.
+Please contact author to obtain the dataset.
 2. The json files contain train and test split information.
 59 files are present corresponding to 59-fold validation.
 The original neuraltalk codebase needs the train and test split information is a particular format.
 Therefore, these json files are created.
 In future, this needs to be changed for better management.

 train.py: Train a model using the input features in the data/mmdb_book folder.